lextoumbourou/notes/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

                     * Describes all the game mechanics and interfaces in detail
                     * Used so designers remember all the details and so engineers who what they're coding
                     * Often abandoned halfway through the project - detail there is in emails and small documents
             * Story overview
                 * Short document describing characters, settings and actions of game
                 * Used for professional writers  to create dialog and narration for the game.
+        * Engineering
             * Technical design document
                 * Used for engineers to get on same page about project architecture.
                 * Also often abandoned halfway through the project.
             * Pipeline overview
                 *  “do’s and don’ts” for designers making art assets for the game.
             *  System limitations
                 * Written by engineers for artists/designers to understand technical limits of system.
+    * Art
         * Art bible
             *  Used to ensure artists are on the same page about game's aesthetics.
         * Concept art overview
+            * Purpose is to allow people to understand what the game will look like before it's built
+            *  Early images end up in various other docs.
+    *  Production
         * Game budget
+            * List of all tasks required to complete game with time estimates for budgetting.
+            * Project manager usually keeps doc up-to-date through out project.
         * Asset tracker
+            * Spreadsheet or other ticket system
+            * Keep track of what assets are being worked on or are complete.
         * Project schedule
+            * Keep track of tasks on a weekly basis
+            * On a medium to large game keeping this up-to-date is a full time job.
+    * Writing
         * Story bible
+            * Details the law of the story so that artists and engineers can understand what parts of the story can be adjusted based on constraints on what can't
         * Script
+            * Dialog from NPCs.
+            * Game designers should review this document to ensure the story is consistent with gameplay.
         * Game tutorial and manual
+            * Details of game play will be constantly changing, so it's important to continually update it.
+    * Players
         * Game walk-through
+            * If you game is a success, others may create walk throughs for it and post online.
+            * Usual for getting feedback about specific parts of the game.
+* **Lens #102: The Lens of Documentation**
+    * What do we need to remember when making the game?
+    * What needs to be communicated?
+* Reading
+    *  Game Design Logs by Daniel Cook
+    *  One Page Designs by Stone Librande